 The main requirements are high-temperature resistance (3000K~5000K) and high-temperature resistance to airflow erosion.
-The sweat cooling effect formed by the volatilization of copper at high temperature (copper melting point 1083℃) is mainly used to reduce the surface temperature of tungsten copper and ensure the use under extreme high-temperature conditions.
+The sweat cooling effect formed by the volatilization of copper at high temperatures (copper melting point 1083℃) is mainly used to reduce the surface temperature of tungsten copper and ensure its use under extreme high-temperature conditions.

 Thank you for reading our article and we hope it can help you to have a better understanding of the properties and applications of tungsten copper alloy.
 If you want to learn more about tungsten copper alloys, we would like to advise you to visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, USA, Advanced Refractory Metals (ARM) is a leading manufacturer & supplier of refractory metals & alloys across the world.
 It provides customers with high-quality refractory metals & alloys such as niobium, molybdenum, tantalum, rhenium, tungsten, titanium, and zirconium at a very competitive price.